Computer-Based Exam Information

 We are committed to maintaining the rigor of the exam and the candidate experience.
 Beginning in 2021, every candidate who does not pass their exam will have to wait a minimum of six months to retake it.
 For example, a Level I candidate who takes the February 2021 administration and does not pass may not sit again until the August administration.
 Or, a Level II candidate who passes the exam during the August administration will not be able to sit for Level III until the May 2022 administration.

 Scheduling Your Exam

 In CBT, candidates must first register for their exam, and then schedule their exam appointment.
 You must schedule your exam appointment by the published deadline for your exam window or you will not be able to test.
-Test center options with confirmed available seating will be presented to you during the scheduling process.
+Test center options with confirmed available seating will be presented to you after registration during the scheduling process.
 If you do not see your preferred test center, please confirm it is listed on our planned CBT test center locations PDF.
 Seats are available on a first-come, first-served basis.

 CBT Exam Format and Scoring

 Just as before, all questions are written by a team of experienced charterholders and all questions come directly from the curriculum and are reviewed to be sure they are consistent with the expectations set in the Learning Outcome Statements.

 - The Level I exam will continue to be in a multiple-choice format.

 - For Level II and Level III, we will be using the same item set and essay format (Level III) that we have used in the past.

 Until last year, the length of item set questions was standardized to six multiple choice questions per vignette at both Levels II and the item set portion of Level III.
 Last year we began introducing some item sets with four multiple choice questions per set.
 The mixed length of four and six question item sets will continue and so the total number of item sets on the exam may vary slightly.